 Discovery_AfterLocalDataWriterEnabledCallback is a callback function invoked when a local DataWriter is created.
 CFDP uses this function to add a topic name of a created DataWriter to a proper filtering expression and to publish discovery information of the created DataWriter to announce to other remote peers.
-NDDS_EndpointDiscovery_assert_remote_datawriter is a function that asserts a discov-
+NDDS_EndpointDiscovery assert_remote_data-writer is a function that asserts a discovery object of a discovered remote DataWriter to the internal database in the underlying middleware.